GalHalifa6/ab-deliveries-assignment/docs/azure-deployment.md

 - `node-ai` now uses OpenAI through `OPENAI_API_KEY` and `OPENAI_MODEL`
 - The deployed model is currently `gpt-5-mini`
 - The registration flow saves the user first and stores the toast asynchronously
+- The chatbot prompt was copied into `node-ai/` so the container can load it directly in Azure
+- Google Sheets logging in Azure uses a base64-encoded service-account JSON secret to avoid CLI JSON escaping issues

 ## Required Azure App Settings